JellyZeke/more-origins-for-the-origins-mod/README.md

 Rainy Buff: The player gets speed 2 while getting soaked by the rain.

-I decided to get rid of the Balanced Herobrine Origin, sorry if you liked it.

 That is my Origin that I have done so far.
-If you have any ideas for a new Origin, DM me on Discord, JellyBee#7640 is my Discord.
+If you have any ideas for a new Origin, DM me on Discord, KrusticKrispix#7640 is my Discord.